The Most Beautiful Beaches To Visit In Hong Kong

 The bay is also a popular camping destination, where you can rent tents and sleeping equipment at the Ham Tin Beach to spend the night beneath the stars for a truly remarkable outdoor experience.

 How to get there: Take the MTR to Choi Hung and leave via Exit C1, then take the green minibus 1A to Sai Kung Town.
 Then, take a speedboat from Sai Kung Pier to Sai Wan or Ham Tin Wan.
 Or, you can hike from Sai Wan Pavilion (approximately 40 minutes) to reach the Sai Wan Beach.

 See also: Island Guide: What To Do, See And Eat In Tai Long Wan

 Long Ke Wan Beach

 Hong Kong’s answer to the Maldives, Long Ke Wan Beach is a perennial favourite among sun-seekers for its turquoise waters and spectacular rocky landscapes.
-The tranquillity and natural beauty of the beach is unmatched, offering all holiday vibes and stunning backdrops you need for an amazing shot.
+The tranquillity and natural beauty of the beach are unmatched, offering all the holiday vibes and stunning backdrops you need for an amazing shot.
 Facilities are limited on the beach and there are no restaurants or shops, so be sure to bring enough water and supplies.